kyahia/multi-cloud-terraform/modules/nat/aws/README.md

 # Terrafrom Network Address Translator module
-This module allows creating/editing a NAT in the cloud provider AWS
+This module allows creating/editing a NAT in the cloud provider AWS.
+The resulting resources are:
+- A NAT if no nat_id is entred in inputs
+- An elastic IP to associate with the created NAT
+- A route table to associate the private subnets with the NAT

 # Usage (code snippet)
 In the root directory :